Lumiera

 3. do it as late as possible

 Which leaves us with the player and the session.
 Both positions could arguably be supported.
-Here, a more careful consideration shows, that the “act of frame rounding” can be decomposed: into the act of quantisation and the _frame grid:.
-Basically its the session which has the ability to form the frame grid, but it is lacking crucial information about the output.
+Here, a more careful consideration shows, that the “act of frame rounding” can be decomposed: into the act of quantisation and the frame grid.
+Basically it is the session which has the ability to form the frame grid, but it is lacking crucial information about the output.
 Only when connecting both — which is the essence of the player — frame quantisation can actually be performed.
 Thus, the player is the natural location to perform that quantisation operation.